How to Prevent Identity Theft When You Travel and Help if It Happens

 Identity Theft Resolution

-ID theft can happen to any traveler and fraudsters find more ways to steal information every day.
-Fortunately, Generali can help.
+Identity theft can happen to any traveler, and fraudsters are finding new ways to steal information every day.
+Fortunately, Generali Global Assistance can help.

-Generali travel insurance comes with 180 days of Identity Theft Resolution Services.
-Customers have access to this service on vacation and after their trip, in case they don't notice theft while they’re traveling.
+Generali Global Assistance travel protection plans come with 180 days of Identity Theft Resolution Services.
+Customers have access to this support on vacation and after their trip, in case they don't notice theft while they’re traveling.

-The service will notify creditors about fraud, help cancel affected cards and issue new ones, report the fraudulent activity to local authorities and forward a report to creditors.
-In addition, Generali’s global 24/7 travel assistance services can notify banks or other agencies if an ATM card, passport or driver's license is stolen.
+The service will help notify creditors about fraud, help cancel affected cards and issue new ones, report the fraudulent activity to local authorities and forward a report to creditors.
+In addition, Generali Global Assistance’s 24/7 travel assistance services can help notify banks or other agencies if an ATM card, passport or driver's license is stolen.

-In addition, our travel insurance plans offer Travel Delay and Trip Interruption coverages.
-So, if you incur a documented theft of your passport during your travel dates, you can receive coverage for expenses associated with rescheduling your travel while waiting for your passport replacement and even be reimbursed for fees related to getting a new passport under Baggage coverage.
+In addition, our travel protection plans offer Travel Delay and Trip Interruption coverages.
+So, if you incur a documented theft of your passport during your travel dates, you may receive coverage for expenses associated with rescheduling your travel while waiting for your passport replacement and even be reimbursed for fees related to getting a new passport under Baggage coverage.

-Following these tips can help you avoid the hassle and anxiety of ID theft on vacation.
-And, if you become a victim and have a travel insurance plan from Generali Global Assistance, you can rest easier knowing that you’ll have help resolving the situation.
+Following these tips can help you avoid the hassle and anxiety of identify theft on vacation.
+And, if you become a victim and have a travel protection plan from Generali Global Assistance, you can rest easier knowing that you’ll have help resolving the situation.

 Get travel protection with ID Theft Resolution Services